 - Bake for about 40 to 45 minutes or until the top is golden brown in colour and firm to the touch.

-- Alternately, you can insert a skewer to check for doneness.
+- Alternately, you can insert a toothpick to check for doneness.

-- If the skewer comes out clean, you'll know the cake is done.
+- If the wooden toothpick inserted inside comes out clean, you'll know the cake is done.

 - Let the cake cool in the bundt pan for 10 minutes.